The Ternary Calculating Machine of Thomas Fowler

-During the 1830's the englishman Thomas Fowler (biography) became the sole manager and partner of the only bank in the Torrington, Devon, Messrs Loveband & Co.
+During the 1830's the englishman Thomas Fowler (see biography of Thomas Fowler) became the sole manager and partner of the only bank in the Torrington, Devon, Messrs Loveband & Co.
 He also became treasurer of the Torrington Poor Law Union.
 The tedious nature of the calculation of payments for each of the parishes, which was one of his responsibilities, led him to attempt to automate the calculations by the use of tables.
 Fowler's solution was typically brilliant and led, in 1838, to Fowler's Tables for Facilitating Arithmetical Calculations.

 The tables used a method based on Fowler's realisation that any number might be produced by a combination of the powers of 2 or 3.
 The first section of the booklet is the Binary Table, or a table of indices of the number 2 from 1 to 130048.
 The second section is the Ternary Table, or a table of the indices of the power of the number 3 from 1 to 3985607.

 Soon after Fowler had devised the tables, he used the same ideas to build a mechanical calculating machine.
 This was exhibited before members of the Royal Society in May 1840.
-In a subsequent letter to George Bidell Airy Fowler writes:
+In a subsequent letter to the famous English mathematician and astronomer George Bidell Airy, Fowler writes:

 The Astronomer Royal, Professor George Airy was to promote Fowler's invention to a gathering of the British Society for the Advancement of Science in August 1840.
 In the minutes of that meeting we read: